zawaideh/laptop/README.md

 -------

 Begin by opening the Terminal application on your Mac.
-The easiest way to open an application in OS X is to search for it via [Spotlight].
+The easiest way to open an application in macOS is to search for it via [Spotlight].
 The default keyboard shortcut for invoking Spotlight is `command-Space`.
 Once Spotlight is up, just start typing the first few letters of the app you are looking for, and once it appears, press `return` to launch it.